reaktor/google-apis-example/README.md

 In [`googleSheets.ts`](https://github.com/reaktor/google-apis-example/blob/main/src/googleSheets.ts) we use the Google Sheets API to fetch data from a sheet.
 This is done on the server-side using a [service account](https://cloud.google.com/iam/docs/service-accounts).
 See setup section below.

+Alternative approaches to Google Sheets integration

+- If you're using [Gatsby](https://www.gatsbyjs.com/), you can include Google Sheets data using [`gatsby-source-google-spreadsheets`](https://www.gatsbyjs.com/plugins/gatsby-source-google-sheets/)
+- For appending rows to a Sheet, you can use a service like Zapier

 # Setup locally

 ## Setup Google Sheets integration